Understanding illiquid investments is key to building a well-balanced and diversified investment portfolio.

 across a wide range of property types.

-While it might seem that illiquid investments are a better match for investors willing to accept a high level of risk, oftentimes the opposite is true.
-Because real estate private equity moves slowly and lacks public trading, illiquid assets can also be less volatile over longer timelines.
+While it might seem that illiquid investments are a better match for investors willing to accept a high level of risk.
+Oftentimes this is not true, this is because real estate private equity moves slowly and lacks public trading.
+Illiquid assets can also be less volatile over longer timelines.

 By participating in illiquid investments, real estate investors have the opportunity to diversify part of the overall portfolio across a wide range of property types.
-A private equity real estate investment strategy like this can help to minimize risk with the potential for strong upside performance, even for investors with little or no experience investing in real estate.
+A private equity real estate investment strategy like this can help to lower the risk with the potential for strong upside performance.
+Even for investors with little or no experience investing in real estate.

 Before investing in private equity real estate, it is important to conduct thorough due diligence on the potential investment, the equity fund manager itself, and the real estate private equity firm’s track record of success.